England Study Abroad Program at Mansfield College

 - Shared facilities and fields for most sports

-- Students live in either the Ablethorpe Building (a 15-minute walk from College), Renault House flats or in College houses in the Cowley area of Oxford
+- Students live in the Ablethorpe Building, a 15-minute walk from Mansfield College

 - All Mansfield accommodations include single study-bedrooms and kitchen facilities